CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

-Even when starting from smaller LLMs, training a VLM from scratch is costly and it is very common for practitioners to instead leverage VLMs pretrained on private high-quality datasets.
-Similarly, we \textit{adapt} a pretrained VLM, Qwen2.5-VL-3B~\citep{bai2025qwen25vl}, by replacing its full token-insertion mechanism with CASA.
-We train the added CASA layers alongside the four last blocks of the visual encoder, while keeping the rest of the VLM frozen.
-In this setting, we find that \casaparallel{} significantly outperforms \casafirst{}, which suggests that keeping CASA layers in parallel of SA layers is less disruptive when adapting a frozen VLM.
+The previous results show that CA is competitive with token insertion when both are trained from scratch.
+In practice, however, adapting strong pretrained VLMs is more efficient.
+We therefore investigate whether a pretrained insertion-based model can be efficiently converted to cross-attention.
+Specifically, we adapt Qwen2.5-VL-3B~\citep{bai2025qwen25vl} by replacing its token-insertion mechanism with CA layers.
+We train the added CA layers alongside the four last blocks of the visual encoder and keep all other parameters frozen.

-\myparagraph{Image evaluation.} We report results in \hyperref[tab:qwen-images]{Table \ref{tab:qwen-images}}, directly comparing to the base model Qwen2.5-VL.
-As in \hyperref[sec:exp-training]{Section \ref{sec:exp-training}}, changing to a CASA-based design incurs a small performance gap ($\sim 5$ percent drop).
-In particular, the largest drop occurs on Infographic-VQA and AI2D, two datasets specialized in diagram and infographic understanding, consistent with the trends we observed in the previous section.
+\myparagraph{Image evaluation.} We report results in \hCref{tab:qwen-images}, directly comparing to the base model Qwen2.5-VL.
+As in \hCref{sec:exp-training}, changing to a CA-based design incurs a moderate performance drop (6.8\% on average).
+Consistent with the trends observed in the previous section, the most significant gap occurs on InfographicVQA.
+Importantly, these results are obtained by training only the CA layers and the last image encoder blocks for 25k steps, while keeping all other parameters frozen.
+Despite this lightweight adaptation, the resulting CA model retains the vast majority of the base model's capabilities while gaining the practical efficiency advantages of cross-attention at inference time.

-Nonetheless, \casaplus[Qwen2.5-VL] easily outperforms the fully finetuned $\text{CASA}_\text{ {He-2B}}$ models from \hyperref[sec:exp-training]{Section \ref{sec:exp-training}}, with a smaller training cost, showing the clear benefit of directly adapting strong pretrained VLMs.

-\myparagraph{Video evaluation.} As Qwen2.5-VL-3B displays remarkable video understanding abilities, we further fine-tune \casaplus[Qwen2.5-VL] on videos~\cite{zhang2024llavavid178k}, see \hyperref[tab:qwen-video]{Table~\ref{tab:qwen-video}}.
-In line with our prior results, the CASA-adapted model lands $\sim5.6$ points below the base model, performing on par or better than the larger cross-attention-based mPLUG-Own3-8B.